 , and both Freddie Mac and Fannie Mae may be heading towards the end of the road.
 And all of them seem to be following a similar script to 2008.

 Don’t let your retirement suffer, like many did after the Great Recession.
 Now is a good time to consider hedging your bets.

 Diversify into assets

 known to be a source of protection during times of economic disruption, such as gold and silver.
-There may never be a better time to protect your savings than right now. financial crisis, housing bubble, recession, retirement
+There may never be a better time to protect your savings than right now.
+Featured, financial crisis, housing bubble, recession, retirement